 and domestic cats), but also hyenas, civets and mongooses.

-bush elephant
+Savannah elephant

 Rice.
-90. Mammals: oviparous: 1 - echidna; 2 - platypus; marsupials: 3 - opossum; 4 - koala; 5 - pygmy marsupial squirrel; 6 - kangaroo; 7 - marsupial wolf
+90. Mammals: oviparous: 1 - echidna; 2 - platypus; marsupials: 3 - opossum; 4 - koala; 5 - dwarf marsupial squirrel; 6 - kangaroo; 7 - marsupial wolf

 Australia is home to kangaroos, marsupial mice, squirrels, anteaters (nambats), marsupial bears(koala), badgers (wombats).
 The most primitive marsupials live in Central and South America.
 This is an opossum, a marsupial wolf.

 Rice.
-91. Mammals: insectivores: 1 - shrew; 2 - mole; 3 - tupaya; rodents: 4 - jerboa, 5 - marmot, 6 - nutria; lagomorphs: 7 - hare, 8 - chinchilla
+91. Mammals: insectivores: 1 - shrew; 2 - mole; 3 - tupaya; rodents: 4 - jerboa, 5 - marmot, 6 - nutria; lagomorphs: 7 - brown hare, 8 - chinchilla

 Rice.
-92. Mammals: carnivores: 1 - sable; 2 - jackal; 3 - lynx; 4 - black bear; pinnipeds: 5 - harp seal; 6 - walrus; ungulates: 7 - horse; 8 - hippopotamus; nine - reindeer; primates: 10 - marmoset; 11 - gorilla; 12 - baboon
+92. Mammals: carnivores: 1 - sable; 2 - jackal; 3 - lynx; 4 - black bear; pinnipeds: 5 - harp seal; 6 - walrus; ungulates: 7 - horse; 8 - hippopotamus; 9 - reindeer; primates: 10 - marmoset; 11 - gorilla; 12 - baboon

 Primates combine up to 190 species (see Fig. 92).
-All representatives are characterized by a five-fingered limb, grasping hands, nails instead of claws.
-The eyes are directed forward (primates have a developed binocular vision). |
+All representatives are characterized by a five-fingered limb, grasping hands, and nails instead of claws.
+The eyes are directed forward (primates have developed binocular vision).

 Features of mammals